ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 ## Developer submissions.

-### Create a git hub account.
+### Create a Github account.

-Before you can contribute you require a git hub account.
+Before you can contribute you require a Github account.

-Please sign up for an account at https://github.com/
+Please sign up for a free account at https://github.com/

-### Add your ssh key to your git hub account.
+### Add your ssh key to your Github account.

-If you are using a Linux development environment, you can normally find your public key (if you have generated one) in ~/.ssh/id_rsa or alternatively you can generate a new key but using the following commands:
+If you are using a Linux development environment, you can normally find your public key (if you have generated one) in ~/.ssh/id_rsa.pub or alternatively you can generate a new key but using the following commands:

 ```